Deep-Learning-Team-9/debias_vl/README.md

     - `B`: "This is a"
     - `C`: "Photo cropped face of a"

-5. Experiments results will be shown in generative folder
+6. Experiments results(Image, ) will be shown in generative folder

 ## Research